Yugra Cup

 The Yugra Cup was a professional tennis tournament played on indoor carpet courts.
 It was part of the Association of Tennis Professionals (ATP) Challenger Tour and the International Tennis Federation (ITF) Women's Circuit.
 It was held in Khanty-Mansiysk, Russia, in 2009 and 2010.
-The men's edition was held in December, whilst the women's edition was held in March.
+The men's edition was held in December, while the women's edition was held in March.